 Workshops and Courses

-- Where and how can you generate potential business ideas for new ventures?
+- How can I generate ideas for new ventures?

 - What are the considerations in forming an entrepreneurial team?

 - How can my entrepreneurial team harness their strengths for success?

 Customers who are already using the products and services of the market leaders are a great source of truth to understand the unmet needs of the competitive market.
 This workshop focuses on understanding your customer needs/jobs/problems in order to carry out an effective market sensing strategy.
 The new venture progress accelerates when you have new insights about the customers’ pain or gain.

 - How can I prepare for an empathy interview?